defiweb/go-anymapper/README.md

 structure to the corresponding field of the destination structure or map.

 Field names can be overridden with a tag (whose name is defined in `Mapper.Tag`, default is `map`).
 The tag can contain a list of field names separated by `Mapper.Separator` (default is `.`).
-In this case, the field will be treated as a nested field.
 For example, the following struct:

 ```
 type Foo struct {